-Chapter 7 Bankruptcy for Small Business Owners and High-Income Earners File for Chapter 7 Bankruptcy?
+Why Should Small Business Owners and High-Income Earners File for Chapter 7 Bankruptcy?

 Although Chapter 7 bankruptcy is most commonly filed by individuals looking to relieve their personal debts, many small business owners and high-income earners file Chapter 7 bankruptcy in an attempt to save their business, close it, or keep their personal assets.
 If you’re a small business owner or high-income earner that’s considering filing Chapter 7 bankruptcy, CMC Law’s team of bankruptcy lawyers is ready to assist you with to get a better grasp of your business debts.